M268816/power-repo/notes/PowerApp Coding Conventions.md

 [Back To Top](#powerapps-coding-conventions-and-syntax)

-The Today() and Now() functions will only update their values when first called or used to set parameters.
-This means for objects like the Text Label, when Today() and Now() are used it only pulls in the value stored the last time they were called.
+The Today() and Now() functions will only update their values when called or used to set parameters.
+This means for widgets like the Text Label, when Today() and Now() are used it only pulls in the value stored the last time they were called.
 Other times it works as intended.
 These are so inconsistent that I fix this by assigning the functions to variables.